TeHikuMedia/corpora/corpora-deploy/README.md

 A deployment machine is a Linux machine with the packages required to deploy this project using ansible.
 We created this docker container so that we can use Git Actions for continuous deployment.
 Currently this docker container only supports deployment to staging and production environments.
 Perhaps we should look at including a local deployment.

+We use our env_vars/vault.yml file to copy over required credentials such as AWS access and the ec2 key (env_vars/base.yml:ec2_key_pair) used to ssh into the machines created in this deployment.

 Before you start, you'll need some environment variables.
 The first is a `ANSIBLE_VAULT_PASSWORD` to access credentials in the ansible vault (ask one of the developers for theirs).